Project 5: LLDB Python Scripting

 10. Resources

-• LLDB Python Reference - https://lldb.llvm.org/use/python-reference.html
+• LLDB Python Reference: https://lldb.llvm.org/use/python-reference.html

 11. Self-Assessment Checklist

-• I can design a second custom command for my workflow.
+• I can register a custom command.

 12. Submission / Completion Criteria